DecepGPT: Schema-Driven Deception Detection with Multicultural Datasets and Robust Multimodal Learning: Experiments

 \subsection{Ablation Study}

-\textbf{Main Ablation Study.} We evaluate the contribution of each core component across \textbf{all three datasets}, as detailed in Table~\ref{tab:ablation_all}.
-Both SICS and DMC consistently improve over the baseline, though their impact varies by dataset.
+\textbf{Main Ablation Study.} We evaluate the contribution of each core component across \textbf{all three datasets} in Table~\ref{tab:ablation_all}.
+Both SICS and DMC consistently improve over the baseline.
 On DOLOs, SICS provides a significant accuracy gain of +5.44\%, while DMC adds a further +1.53\%.
 Similarly, on Bag-of-Lies, SICS boosts accuracy by +4.81\%, with DMC contributing an additional +1.93\%.
 For MU3D, we observe a substantial improvement of +6.40\% from SICS and +1.25\% from DMC.
 The full model, combining both modules, achieves the best performance across all benchmarks, yielding an average accuracy gain of +6.42\% over the baseline.
 These results confirm that SICS and DMC address complementary aspects of robust multimodal learning.
-The cross-domain transfer performance of these ablated variants is provided in Appendix B.
+The cross-domain transfer performance of these ablated variants is provided in Appendix 3.

 \textbf{Component Analysis and Backbone Comparison.} To further validate the effectiveness of the internal mechanisms, we conduct detailed ablation studies on the SICS adapter components and compare different backbone networks.
-Due to space limitations, we report the results on the \textbf{DOLOs} dataset here as a representative example; the complete results for Bag-of-Lies and MU3D are detailed in Appendix C. As shown in Table~\ref{tab:sics_ablation}, removing any component of the SICS adapter (global prior, polarity-aware adjustment, or gating mechanism) leads to a clear drop in performance, confirming their necessity.
+Due to space limitations, we report the results on the \textbf{DOLOs} dataset here as a representative example; the complete results for Bag-of-Lies and MU3D are detailed in Appendix 4.
+As shown in Table~\ref{tab:sics_ablation}, removing any component of the SICS adapter (global prior, polarity-aware adjustment, or gating mechanism) leads to a clear drop in performance, confirming their necessity.
 Furthermore, we investigate the impact of the backbone architecture (Table~\ref{tab:backbone_comp}).
 Replacing the LLM backbone with simpler structures (MLP or Transformer) results in significantly lower performance.
 This suggests that the LLM backbone provides superior semantic reasoning capabilities essential for this task.